What Weeds Say About Your Soil

 • Rushes

-• ➤ Improve drainage or adjust watering
+• ➤ Suggests drainage improvement or reduced watering

 • Spurge